IABTechLab/uid2docs/docs/sharing/sharing-tokenized.md

 ## Tokenized Sharing Outside the Bid Stream

-The main implementation of tokenized sharing outside of the bid stream is tokenized sharing in pixels.
+Tokenized sharing can be used in any sharing route, but the main implementation outside of the bid stream is tokenized sharing in pixels.

 To protect raw UID2s from unauthorized access, if messaging is not secure per [Security Requirements for Raw UID2 Sharing](sharing-overview.md#security-requirements-for-raw-uid2-sharing), the originating participant (sender) must encrypt the raw UID2s into [UID2 tokens](../ref-info/glossary-uid.md#gl-uid2-token) before transmission.
-The destination participant (receiver) must decrypt the UID2 tokens into raw UID2s for internal use.
+The destination participant (receiver) then decrypts the UID2 tokens into raw UID2s for internal use.

+Of course, sharing UID2s via UID2 tokens is also an option, in any sharing scenario.

 The UID2 sender specifies which receivers can decrypt their UID2 tokens, by configuring permissions in the UID2 Portal (see [UID2 Portal: Overview](../portal/portal-overview.md)).
 When a sender grants permission to a receiver for UID2 sharing, the sender's decryption keys are shared with the receiver via a UID2 SDK.
 As part of sharing, the UID2 SDKs and APIs take care of the encryption and decryption.

-For example, let's say that an advertiser (sender) wants to share raw UID2s with a trusted sharing participant who is a UID2 DSP, for conversion tracking via a tracking pixel.
+For example, let's say that an advertiser (sender) wants to share UID2 tokens with a trusted sharing participant who is a UID2 DSP, for conversion tracking via a tracking pixel.
 Using sharing, here's the sequence:

 1. The advertiser is the sender, and does the following: